tahoe-lafs/tahoe-lafs/src/zfec/README.txt

 and the addition of a command-line tool named "zfec".

+ * Installation

+This package is managed with the "setuptools" package management tool.
+To build and install the package directly into your system, just run "python ./setup.py install".
+If you prefer to keep the package limited to a specific directory so that you can explicitly manage it (perhaps by using the "GNU stow") tool, then give it these arguments: "python ./setup.py install --prefix= --root=$specificdirectory".

  * Community

 The source is currently available via darcs on the web with the command: